-- Of those, the hinged lids are most likely to be made from the same material as the PTT. - The separate rigid lids and heat sealed flexible lids have a good chance of staying with the PTT when discarded by the consumer.
+- Of those, the hinged lids are most likely to be made from the same material as the PTT. - The separate rigid lids and heat sealed flexible lids have a good chance of staying with the PTT when disposed of by the householder.
 These should ideally be the same material as the tray.
-Where it is not possible to use the same material or a compatible material, it is best to provide instructions to the customer to separate the tray and lid. - The flexible flow wrap and cling wrapping are least likely to contaminate the tray as they are most likely to be discarded separately.
+Where it is not possible to use the same material or a compatible material, it is best to provide instructions to the customer to separate the tray and lid. - The flexible flow wrap and cling wrapping are least likely to contaminate the tray as they are most likely to be disposed of separately.